St Louis Metro - Endless Possibilities, Endless Dreams

 - Charles Lindbergh's famous flight around the world was considered a St Louis triumph

 While it's history is important, St Louis is a forward thinking city.
 Highly networked, it is home to Fortune 500 companies, high-tech start-ups and to solid family businesses.
 But more than a center of commerce and business, it's a city that's about people.
-As a result, St Louis abounds in educational facilities, museums, a world-class zoo, theaters, restaurants, parks and more parks, and recreational activities for it's residents and tourists.
+As a result, St Louis abounds in educational facilities, museums, a world-class zoo, theaters (including the Fabulous Fox Theater), restaurants, parks, sporting events and tourist attractions for it's residents and tourists.
 If you would like to know more about St Louis's History and traditions, check out the Missouri Historical Society.

 St Louis County

 For reference, when you are searching for homes in the metropolitan St Louis area, one of the common starting points is the geographic area that you are interested in, as well as price, home amenities and school districts (we have over 30 school districts).
 As a result, I've prepared the following "short-course" on what cities, towns and villages are located in what areas, and yes I realize that some towns and cities "overlap" into more than one area.
 Please note that some of our older areas were named for a local post office or railroad stop and while we consider them areas, were never fully incorporated, or were dissolved many many years ago.
 Other areas are designated census areas, but are not incorporated.
 I DO NOT recommend searching by city, since doing that will eliminate pockets of unincorporated areas that may be totally surrounded by a city.
 It is best to search by zip codes or school districts as everyone falls into those, whether they fall into an incorporated city or not.